eileen-p/CookIt/README.md

 *This website is not fully functioning/complete*

 My team and I wanted to create a website that encouraged other people to cook, learn, and experience different types of foods from around the world.
 This website makes it easy for anyone to find a recipe whenever they want.
-This website filters recipes based on people's dietary restrictions and generates a random recipe so it is faster and easier to find a meal that fits their needs.
+It filters recipes based on people's dietary restrictions and generates a random recipe so it is faster and easier to find a meal that fits their needs.

 ## How did we build this project?